 Importance of Light in Interior Design

 The creative use of interior lighting and its components on internal wall surfaces is one of the most aesthetically pleasing features of any interior space, considering the fact that interior walls are one of the most important prerequisites in the architectural designs of building interiors.

-Internal walls can be visualised as artists’ blank canvas which are flat surfaces where objects or forms can be painted, stored or displayed creatively, or where finishes can be applied in artistic manners or forms.
-They are 'broad brush strokes' of interior design compositions which are central to any interior space planning project.
+Internal walls can be visualised as an artist's blank canvas.
+They are flat surfaces where objects or forms can be painted, stored or displayed creatively, or where finishes can be applied in artistic manners.
+They are 'broad brush strokes' of interior design compositions, which are central to any interior space planning project.

 Aesthetically, interior walls are meant to partition space and entertain us visually, just as they are supposed to influence our moods with their finishes, colors, forms, textures or materials.
-But, the final strokes of creativity on all wall surfaces, or call it 'art on walls' if you wish, is how well it is lit, and how well-thought-out its lighting design is.
+But the final strokes of creativity on wall surfaces—call it 'art on walls' if you wish—is how well they are lit, and how well-thought-out their lighting design is.

 Developing an Interior Lighting Plan

-A lighting designer knows that the perceived brightness or dimness of interior wall finishes is vital to visual cheer, so it is imperative to develop a lighting plan that will complement the entire space, rather than diminish its aesthetics.
-Based on this, a designer must create a plan showing the hierarchy of walls, each with its own comparative significance in the interior space lighting scheme.
+A lighting designer knows that the perceived brightness or dimness of interior wall finishes is vital to visual cheer.
+Therefore it is imperative to develop a lighting plan that will complement the entire space, rather than diminish its aesthetics.
+Based on this, a designer must create a plan showing the hierarchy of walls, each with its own comparative significance in the space's lighting scheme.

-- Identify the interior walls you wish to paint or give some special effect finish.
+- Identify the interior walls you wish to paint or to give some special effect finish.

 - What mood do you intend to achieve in the room?

 - How will this come to play in the lighting scheme?